 Preparation and Submission of Manuscripts

 - Submission of a review manuscript to Progress in Physics of Metals implies that the paper represents a subject review that has not published nowhere earlier and is not being considered for publication elsewhere, and if accepted for publication it will not be submitted and published in the same language without a consent of the Editor(s) and Publisher.
 As a manuscript is accepted for the publication, the Publisher automatically acquires exclusive rights for the copyrighted work.

 - Manuscript Preparation.
-An article has to be prepared and submitted in Microsoft Word (according to the paper template) and should contain a title, an abstract (summarizing main findings and results), and 5–7 keywords (reflecting the content of the contribution).
-The paper has to be quite comprehensive (however not exceed 35000 words and 40 figures) and arranged as headings (sections), e.g., “1.
+An article should be prepared and submitted in Microsoft Word (according to the paper template) and should contain a title, an abstract (summarizing main findings and results), and 5–7 keywords (reflecting the content of the contribution).
+The paper should be quite comprehensive (however not exceed 35000 words and 50 figures) and arranged as headings (sections), e.g., “1.
 Introduction”, “2.
 Experimental (Theoretical) Methods”, “3.
 Obtained Results”, “4.
 Discussion”, “5.
 Conclusion”, “References”.
 Subsections should be identified with section and subsection numbers (such as 3.1., 3.1.1., etc.).
+The first letter in each word (excepting conjunctions and prepositions) in the titles of structural units (sections, subsections, title of the article) as well as in the titles of periodicals in the references (see examples in pt.
+VI) should be written in Capital, e.g.: 1.
+Introduction: Background of the Problem and Motivation of the Study (see the paper preparation example).
 Complicated formulae, mathematical expressions or (de)notations are not recommended in the title, abstract, and keywords.